StanleyBrooks/MeteoriteProject/README.md

 ```

 * This snippet of code creates the main table (meteorite_data) from the csv file.
-There are also several other smaller tables created from the information in this table like (count and total_mass_kg)
+There are also several other smaller tables created from the information in this table like (count and total_mass_kg).
+This snippit is located in `create_sql.py`:

 ```python
 def create_sqlite_table():